liam-wiltshire/talks/hackthesystem/content.md

 - Data is valuable - this doesn't have to be login data.
 - You might think the data you have isn't worthwhile, but what if that data was combined with other sources?
     - Imagine you had a service that allowed you to send yourself birthday reminders
-        - Those dates might be 'memorable details' associated with that email address on another system (or a PIN number etc)
+        - Those dates might be 'memorable details' associated with that email address on another system (or a PIN etc)

 ---